chrissy184/SAGML/zmm/README.md

 ## Test
 *   Open Browser and go to "http://localhost:5000", If everything is set and up and running then you will see  login screen.
-*   Get logged in with
+*   Get logged in with (You can also login using github account) User        : registered username
-    User        : testuser
-    Possword    : test
+    Possword    : your secret password
 *   Once logged in successfully, It redirects to localhost:5000/data page.